Ingrid Koenig

-Ingrid Koenig is a Canadian visual artist, educator, and interdisciplinary researcher whose work connect intuitive responses to scientific notions and geographic spaces.
+Ingrid Koenig is a Canadian visual artist, educator, and interdisciplinary researcher whose work connects intuitive responses to scientific notions and geographic spaces.
 Her practice traverses fields of physics, social history, and feminist theory.
 Koenig is an Associate Professor at Emily Carr University of Art and Design, and has been the recipient of grants from Canada Council for the Arts, Goethe Institute, and the Social Science and Humanities Research Council.
 She has exhibited work in public galleries across Canada, Europe, New Zealand.